 Could the repo dependency cleaner removing metadata from your repository? see this article for how Gearset's repo dependency cleaner works.

-It is possible that Gearset is not able to write to your git target in the support format.
+It is possible that Gearset is not able to write to your git target in the supported format.
 Check if your repo structure is one of the supported ones.
 Are you able to attach a directory tree (something like

 git ls-files) for us to have a look?